Executive education opportunities to inform the strategies and policies needed to successfully address emerging homeland security challenges.

-In this webinar, panelists will discuss how U.S. communities, businesses, and government agencies will approach reopening decisions when so many questions remain unanswered about the “new normal.”
+In this webinar, panelists discuss how U.S. communities, businesses, and government agencies approach reopening decisions when so many questions remain unanswered about the “new normal.”

 June 10, 2020

-In this webinar, Dr. Sheri Fink will answer questions about her recent experiences as a New York Times medical correspondent in hospitals during the COVID-19 response and discuss ethical dilemmas facing leaders during the crisis.
+In this webinar, Dr. Sheri Fink answers questions about her recent experiences as a New York Times medical correspondent in hospitals during the COVID-19 response and discusses ethical dilemmas facing leaders during the crisis.

 June 1, 2020

-This webinar will provide an overview of the major aspects of the Cyberspace Solarium Commission’s report and discuss implications for all levels of government, the U.S. military and the private sector.
+This webinar provides an overview of the major aspects of the Cyberspace Solarium Commission’s report and discuss implications for all levels of government, the U.S. military and the private sector.